eugenetan01/kong-insomnia-demo/readme.md

 9. go to tests, create a new suite and run a test for List all transactions to return status = 200 OK

+10. To showcase API-Ops, make an empty commit and push to dev branch to run the github action

+    ```bash
+    git commit --allow-empty -m "Trigger CI/CD pipeline"
+    git push origin dev
+    ```

+    - Show the `.github/workflows/inso-deck.yaml` that it runs on push to dev branch and PR to master
+    - Show the steps in the github action:
+          - running the insomnia unit tests defined
+          - converting my openapi specs to kong gateway config via decK
+          - validating the decK file
+          - pushing it as gateway config to my control plane
+    - verify by going to your control plane to see the APIs in the spec onboarded to the gateway

 # References:

 1. See the `./demo-scenes/resources/insomnia-env-var.json` for env vars if needed